From coffee machine to company acquisition. One platform, three decision types, always a defensible dossier.

 Technology & Strategy

 Dozens of tools, every department wants something different, data privacy at stake.
-Decisionmaker's AI assistant helps define criteria and compare options — drawing on your own project context.
+Decisionmaker's Analyst Agent helps define criteria and compare options — drawing on your own project context.

 Example criteria